euwbah/music-theory/general functional harmony 1.md

 # Overanalyzing the perfect cadence

-A brief and informal introduction to a fundamentalist, [Zermelo–Fraenkel](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory)-esque approach to functional harmony of the European/Western music tradition.
+A brief and informal introduction to a fundamentalist, [Zermelo–Fraenkel](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory)-esque approach to functional harmony of the European/Western music tradition, concluding in some pseudo-philosophical questions about music.

 > Recommended viewings/readings:
 >